 On Saturday, September 9, 2017, Little Torch Key took a direct hit by Irma, a Category 4 hurricane.
 Parmer's Resort took the flood and the winds in stride and when the wind and water subsided on Sunday, we were still standing.
 Some of our neighbors were not so lucky as tornadoes were touching down throughout the storm.
 The cleanup is going full force now and the entire region is perking up.
 The Keys are officially open.
 Parmer's is officially open although we are still a little bruised and limited in some services.
 Our phones, television and internet are connected.
-We have water, power, heated pool and thirty-one rooms ready so far.
-Our guests right now are all neighbors who can't stay in their own homes but they are making great strides like us in getting back to normal.
+We have water, power, heated pool and thirty-three rooms ready so far.
+Most of our guests right now are all neighbors who can't stay in their own homes but they are making great strides like us in getting back to normal.
 We expect to bring more rooms back on-line every week.
 We have lost some docks but many are fine.
 We know some avid fishermen are itching to get back on the water and the fish are biting.
 The trees and bushes are really greening up!

 Tarpon and Shark are both up and running!
 Only nine rooms left to go.
 Once these rooms are up, we will go back to some of those we rushed to open for some tweaks.
 We are also taking this opportunity to make some changes.
 Cobia and Dolphin will be combined to just Dolphin.
 It will be a waterfront, 543 sq. ft. one bedroom suite with two queen beds and two sleeper sofas in the livingroom and a kitchen.
 We will probably keep the two bathrooms and it is ground level.
 I think having another large family suite will be most welcome.